 Free Art Gallery of Hamilton Pass – The AGH Family Pass (up to 6 people, 2 adults and 4 children) allows day-use entry.

 Grand River Parks Pass – The Grand River Parks membership card allows day-use entry to 10 parks and the Luther Marsh Wildlife Management Area during their operating seasons, for up to six people in one vehicle (or walking/biking in as a group).
 Please note the membership card is not valid at Elora Quarry Conservation Area.

 Free Ontario Parks Pass – Provides complimentary day-use access for one vehicle and its occupants at more than 100 provincial parks where fees are normally charged.

 Tips For Requesting Free Passes From Your Library

-You need to be a library card holder at the library you want to borrow a pass from.
+You need to be a library card holder at the library if you want to borrow a pass.
 Library cards are free to get and only take a few minutes.
 Bring your photo ID with you and pop into your closest branch.
 Your card is accepted at every library in your city’s library system.
 You need to use the library system that is in your city.

 Passes will have a long waiting list, but the savings are worth it.
 You’ll save anywhere from $20 to over $60 depending on which pass you use.
 Get on the waitlist and let the system do its thing.
 It’s a great surprise when your pass becomes available!